nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 ➜ invoke start
 ```

-### Installing Additional Nautobot Plugins
+### Installing Additional Nautobot Apps

-Let's say for example you want the new plugin you're creating to integrate into Slack.
-To do this, you will want to integrate into the existing Nautobot ChatOps Plugin.
+Let's say for example you want the new app you're creating to integrate into Slack.
+To do this, you will want to integrate into the existing Nautobot ChatOps App.

 ```bash
 ➜ poetry shell
 ➜ poetry add nautobot-chatops
 ```

-Once you activate the virtual environment via Poetry, you then tell Poetry to install the new plugin.
+Once you activate the virtual environment via Poetry, you then tell Poetry to install the new app.

-Before you continue, you'll need to update the file `development/nautobot_config.py` accordingly with the name of the new plugin under `PLUGINS` and any relevant settings as necessary for the plugin under `PLUGINS_CONFIG`.
+Before you continue, you'll need to update the file `development/nautobot_config.py` accordingly with the name of the new app under `PLUGINS` and any relevant settings as necessary for the app under `PLUGINS_CONFIG`.
 Since you're modifying the underlying OS (not just Django files), you need to rebuild the image.
 This is a similar process to updating environment variables, which was explained earlier.

 ```bash
 ➜ invoke stop